Announcement

 Upcoming changes to student visa work rights

-• increasing the number of hours eligible students can work while holding a student visa, from 20 to 25 hours a week
+• increase the number of hours eligible students can work while you have a student visa, from 20 to 25 hours a week

-• extending eligibility for in-study work rights to all tertiary students on approved exchange or Study Abroad programmes, including 1-semester courses
+• extend eligibility for in-study work rights to all tertiary students on approved exchange or Study Abroad programmes, including 1-semester courses

-• clarifying that if you change your education provider or lower your level of study, you will need to apply for a new student visa, not just a variation of conditions.
+• clarify that if you change your education provider or lower your level of study, in most cases you will need to apply for a new student visa, not just a variation of conditions

 Learn more about the International Education Going for Growth Plan on the Ministry of Education website: